jhudsl/tidyversecourse/docs/01-intro.md

 * [Unemployment rate data](https://htmlpreview.github.io/?https://github.com/opencasestudies/ocs-police-shootings-firearm-legislation/blob/master/ocs-police-shootings-firearm-legislation.html#LND).
 * [US Census 2010 Land Area](https://htmlpreview.github.io/?https://github.com/opencasestudies/ocs-police-shootings-firearm-legislation/blob/master/ocs-police-shootings-firearm-legislation.html#LND).
 * Education data for 2010 via the [US Census education table editor](https://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?src=bkmk).
-* “Household firearm ownership rates, represented as the percentage of firearm suicides to all suicides.”
-Downloaded from the [CDC’s Web-Based Injury Statistics Query and Reporting System](https://www.cdc.gov/injury/wisqars/fatal.html).
+* Household firearm ownership rates - by using the percentage of firearm suicides to all suicides as a proxy (as this was used in the above [referenced study](https://ajph.aphapublications.org/doi/suppl/10.2105/AJPH.2017.303770)) that we are trying to replicate.
+This data is downloaded from the [CDC’s Web-Based Injury Statistics Query and Reporting System](https://www.cdc.gov/injury/wisqars/fatal.html).